Lost, stray or noisy animals

 Contact WIRES on 1300 WIRES (1300 094 737) or Taronga Western Plains Zoo Wildlife Hospital.

-Barking dogs are the most common nuisance behaviour which Council Rangers respond to.
+Barking dogs (PDF 83KB) are the most common nuisance behaviour which Council Rangers respond to.
 Other nuisance behaviours may include repeatedly straying animals, destructive cats, crowing roosters or smelly horses.
 With all nuisance behaviours it is recommended that you speak with the animal's owner to resolve the problem before involving Council.

 What you can do: